You are here

 Net Exports

-Note that GDP equivalent measure obtained using income approach is called Gross Domestic Income (GDI).
+Note that the GDP equivalent measure obtained using the income approach is called Gross Domestic Income (GDI).
 This method adds up all the incomes domestically received by households and firms, including profits and tax revenue to the government.
 More clearly, GDI is “the sum of income payments and other costs incurred in the production of goods and services”.
-Thus, adding up below mentioned five income categories form the GDI measure based on income method.
+Thus, adding up the mentioned five income categories forms the GDI measure based on income method.

 Categories of Income for GDI

-• Compensation of employees -includes wages and salaries in cash (mainly monetary remunerations), wages and salaries or fringe benefits in kind (such as transit subsidies, meals and lodging) and supplements to wages and salaries (such as employer’s contribution for pension and insurance) of employees in return for their work.
-It excludes incomes of self-employed individuals or of proprietors.
+• Compensation of employees -includes wages and salaries in cash (mainly monetary remunerations), wages and salaries or fringe benefits in kind (such as transit subsidies, meals, and lodging), and supplements to wages and salaries (such as employer’s contribution for pension and insurance) of employees in return for their work.
+It excludes the incomes of self-employed individuals or proprietors.

-• Taxes on production and imports – incomes of government in the form of income tax, sales tax, real estate property tax, excise taxes, custom duties, and so on.
+• Taxes on production and imports – incomes of government in the form of income tax, sales tax, real estate property tax, excise taxes, customs duties, and so on.

-• Net operating surplus – It is income earned by government enterprises and private sectors from the current production before deducting interest, rent and other property income.
-More specifically, it is the sum of incomes of private enterprises and of current surplus of government enterprises.
+• Net operating surplus – It is income earned by government enterprises and private sectors from the current production before deducting interest, rent, and other property income.
+More specifically, it is the sum of the incomes of private enterprises and the current surplus of government enterprises.
 Again, private enterprises include corporate profits and proprietors’ income (a measure similar to mixed income in SNA 2008).

 • Consumption of fixed capital (also depreciation) – It is a loss of value of capital either from wear and tear or from the scrapped value of obsolete capital.
-We have to add depreciation back to GDI in order to get gross income.
-The reason is that net income of business is obtained by subtracting depreciation.
-We call the measure as net domestic income without adding back the depreciation.
+We have to add depreciation back to GDI to get gross income.
+The reason is that one gets the net income of the business by subtracting depreciation.
+We call the measure net domestic income without adding back the depreciation.

 Important Measures of National Income and Product Account

-Inclusion of net income payments to the rest of the world in Domestic Income and Product Account results in National Income and Product Account (NIPA).
-Both GDP and DGI produce the consistent and parallel measures; however, due to differences in data sources, timing, and estimation methods, DGP and DGI differ in amount.
-The difference in amounts of DGP and GDI is the statistical discrepancy.
+The inclusion of net income payments to the rest of the world in the Domestic Income and Product Account results in the National Income and Product Account (NIPA).
+Both GDP and DGI produce consistent and parallel measures; however, due to differences in data sources, timing, and estimation methods, DGP and DGI differ in amount.
+The difference in amounts of DGP and GDI is a statistical discrepancy.

-In addition, GDP amounts to GDI plus statistical discrepancy, which may be result of reliability of expenditure data sources over income data sources.
+In addition, GDP amounts to GDI plus statistical discrepancy, which may be a result of the reliability of expenditure data sources over income data sources.
 Despite GDP and GDI, there are other important NIPA measures.
-These measures difference in terms of product or income, gross or net, and domestic or national.
+These measures differ in terms of product or income, gross or net, and domestic or national.

 Generally, one can move from one measure to another measure with the following adjustments: